 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Read the entire detailed patient monograph for Lorabid (Loracarbef) »
+Read the entire patient information overview for Lorabid (Loracarbef)»

 What is Prescribing information?